parul5sahoo/PrediCo/README.md

 This is our Minor Project PrediCo.
-It basically includes Blockchain and ML models to predict any diseases.
+It basically includes Blockchain and ML models to predict the chances of Coronary Heart Disease.

 Here is the Development Procedure mentioned below..